lindacom/.net-2025/README4.md

 Exception handling
 ======================
-if code has exception error the application will stop running.
-(N.b. web app will redirect to a default error page.)
-When code has error an exception objct is created and works backwards through the code to find the point in the code that cn handle the exception.

 You need to handle the exception to prevent the user experiencing this eror and to stop the application from crashing.

 1. run code in debug